wlmeng11/editorial-jekyll-theme/unishank.md

 to work on next-generation neural interfaces based on Single Photon Avalanche Diode (SPAD) photodetectors, which offer unrivaled speed and resolution compared to electric and magnetic field sensors.

-The imager chip was fabricated in TSMC's 130 nm BCD process and integrates microLED illuminators and SPAD photodetectors into a needle-like form factor in order to perform fluorescence lifetime imaging of deep tissue in a mouse brain.
+The imager chip was fabricated in TSMC's 130 nm BCD process.
+It integrates microLED illuminators and SPAD photodetectors into a needle-like form factor in order to perform fluorescence lifetime imaging of deep tissue in a mouse brain.
-Because the microscale form factor of the system prohibits a physical lens to focus the light, a compressed sensing scheme which utilizes an ensemble of angular-sensitive pixels allows for computational focusing and reconstruction of a 3D image.
+Because the microscale form factor of the system prohibits a physical lens to focus the light, a compressed sensing scheme which utilizes an ensemble of angular-sensitive pixels (based on a variety of Talbot diffraction gratings) allows for computational focusing and reconstruction of a 3D image.

 I assembled and tested the PCBs, collected data, and created simulations and plots that were included in my co-authored paper,